Alliance Rising: Reception

 A reviewer of Alliance Rising in Publishers Weekly stated that the authors focus on the characters in the story and how they cope with challenges, rather than turning to "pyrotechnics".
 The reviewer said that the "economics and sociopolitics are as riveting as space battles," and called the book a "welcome addition to the Alliance–Union saga."

 Writing in a review in Locus magazine, Liz Bourke described the book as "a measured, compelling work" with characters that are "well-drawn, and finely sketched, with believable motivations."
 She was, however, critical of the viewpoint characters, saying that very few of them are women.
 She also felt that the way the characters behaved "seem[ed] reminiscent of the 1970s and 1980s", and that there was not enough cultural diversity.
 But overall, Bourke found the book "intriguing" and "compelling" enough to want to pursue other books in this universe.

-In another review in Locus, Russell Letson said Alliance Rising is variation of the well-used theme of "colonists and settlers" seeking independence from "a distant, out-of-touch old order".
+In another review in Locus, Russell Letson said Alliance Rising is a variation of the well-used theme of "colonists and settlers" seeking independence from "a distant, out-of-touch old order".
 But instead of a tale about "abstract political freedom", here it is "a detailed, textured, and tactile treatment of the material and cultural forces that underlie such struggles."
 Letson remarked that the book is not very "plotty".
 Much of the early chapters is devoted to providing a necessary backstory and context for the events that follow, and the rest are largely about the characters and how they interact with each other, express their hopes and fears, and speculate their possible futures.
 But Letson added that "there is a plot," a plot of the "sneaky sort" – the book closes with "all speculation and hesitation [collapsing] into a storm of overt action".